-'''

 thinCounts(x, prob=NULL, target.size=min(colSums(x)))

-'''

-x numeric vector or array of non-negative integers.

-prob numeric scalar or vector of same length as x, the expected proportion of the events to keep.

-target.size integer scale or vector of the same length as NCOL{x}, the desired total column counts.
+x numeric vector or array of non-negative integers. prob the expected proportion of the events to keep.
+Either a unit vector or of same length as x. target.size the desired total column counts.
+Either a unit vector or of the same length as $NCOL{x}$.
 Must be not greater than column sum of x.
 Ignored if prob is not NULL.